mongodb/mongo-python-driver/doc/tools.rst

   <http://code.google.com/p/repoze-what-plugins-mongodb/>`_ is a project
   working to support a plugin for using MongoDB as a backend for :mod:`repoze.what`.
+* `mongobox <http://github.com/theorm/mongobox>`_ is a tool to run a sandboxed MongoDB instance from within a python app.

 Alternative Drivers
 -------------------